mbarison/PollPosition/ReadMe.md

 ## The *Scoring* phase

+During the *Scoring* phase, you are awarded positive and negative *Victory Points* based on three scores:

+- Electoral *Turnout* awards positive *Victory Points*.
+- *Complaints* award negative *Victory Points*.
+- Election *Cost* awards negative *Victory Points*.

-In the *Scoring* phase you reveal the Voter Tokens one Region at a time, starting with the Maritimes and ending with the Territories.
+In this phase, you reveal the Voter Tokens one Region at a time, starting with the Maritimes and ending with the Territories.
+Then, you follow the instructions here below to calculate *Turnout*, *Complaints* and *Cost*.

+### Turnout

 In each District, you add up the value of all Voter Tokens, which forms the *District Turnout*.
+You then add up the *District Turnout* in all *Regions* to obtain the final *Turnout*.
+The number of (positive) *Victory Points* awarded is equal to *Turnout* divided by 5, rounding fractions down.

+### Complaints

+In each District, you add up the value of all *Polling Stations* dice, which forms the *Capacity*.
-You compare the *District Turnout* with the combined *Capacity* of all PS in the same district.
+You then compare the *District Turnout* with the *Capacity*.
-If the *District Turnout* is lower or equal than the combined *Capacity*, nothing happens.
+If the *District Turnout* is lower or equal than the *Capacity*, the number of *Complaints* for that district is 0.
 Otherwise, a number of *Complaints* equal to the difference between *District Turnout* and *Capacity* is generated.

 > Example: In the Remote district of the Maritimes, there are 2 Voter Tokens with values 3 and 4.
 The *District Turnout* is thus 3+4=7.
 > In the same district, there are 2 PS with capacity 1 and 3, for a total *Capacity* of 4.